Immersion in the GitHub Universe: Scaling Coding Agents to Mastery: Experiments

 \textbf{Agent Scaffolding.} We employed OpenHands~\citep{wang2025openhands}, an open-source, event-driven platform, as the unified agent framework for all experiments.
 OpenHands facilitates LLM agents to iteratively edit files, execute shell commands, and browse the web within sandboxed containers.
 We selected this framework due to its proven ability to establish robust and reproducible baselines on benchmarks such as SWE-Bench.

 \textbf{Agent Post-training.} We perform post-training on the Qwen3-30B-A3B-Instruct~\citep{qwen3technicalreport} base model.
 The training process is configured with a learning rate of 1e-5, a batch size of 128, and a warmup ratio of 0.05, supporting a maximum context length of 131,072.
-Also, we apply loss masking to restrict loss computation solely to assistant turns that result in well-formed actions~\citep{team2025tongyi,chen2025iterresearch}.

 \textbf{Evaluation Benchmarks and Metrics} Our evaluation is conducted on SWE-bench Verified~\citep{chowdhury2024introducing}, a benchmark comprising 500 high-quality, human-curated Python software issues.
 We report the Resolved Rate (\%), representing the proportion of instances for which the model generates a correct solution.
 Notably, although the models were trained with a sequence length of 131,072, we extended the context limit to 262,144 during inference to handle larger inputs.